Richard O'Donnell (playwright): Kreepy Hollow

 On October 26, 2017 Kreepy Hollow (renamed from Kreepy Hallow) was re-staged at the George Hall Theater for a limited run.
 The Ichabod Crane character received a gender change and renamed Ichaboda.
 It was executive produced and directed by O’Donnell.

 Personal life

 Richard O'Donnell is the identical twin brother of Michael A. O'Donnell.

-O'Donnell is the father of Valia Dee Lily O'Donnell, Timothy O'Donnell, and Richie O'Donnell.
+O'Donnell is the father of Valia Dee, Tim, and Rich.

 Honors and awards

 O’Donnell has received three ASCAP (1978) Music Awards – Off-Broadway Musical One & One (shared with Dianne Adams).

 O’Donnell's blog The Kreep received an honorary Coraline handmade box, numbered 46/50.